 Manny Hothi - Trust for London

 Manny joined the Trust in August 2018.
 Previously, he was a Director at the London Community Foundation, which distributes small grants to community organisations across the city.
 Before this, he spent three years working in Nesta’s Innovation Lab helping to use technology to get people involved in social action.
 He also worked for the Young Foundation for seven years, leading their communities and housing practice.
 He has extensive experience of working with low-income communities across the country.
 Manny started his career as a community worker in the Welsh valleys.
-He has an MSc in Regeneration Studies from Cardiff University.

 Kathy Marcham - Social Tech Trust

 Kathy Marcham, is a Social Investment Manager at Social Tech Trust.
 With over eight years experience in social investment, Kathy has responsibility for developing and delivering the Trust’s funding programmes.
 During the last decade, Social Tech Trust has invested more than £30 million in over 750 socially motivated tech initiatives in pursuit of its vision for social transformation to be the driving force behind tech.